sueddeutsche/gen-better-polls/README.md

 The most comprehensive overview of German opionion polls can be found on [Wahlrecht.de](http://www.wahlrecht.de), a website about maintained by volunteers.

-We created the [R package `germanpolls`](https://github.com/cutterkom/germanpolls) for scraping this data.

 ## Calculation of confidence intervall

 The data on [Wahlrecht.de](http://wahlrecht.de) has information on the party's survey result and the sample size.
 This offers the opportunity to calculate standard errors (se) and a confidence intervall (ci).